 This is a partial transcript from "Hannity & Colmes," October 20, 2005, that has been edited for clarity.

 ALAN COLMES, CO-HOST: Welcome back to HANNITY & COLMES.
-Texas Congressman Tom DeLay was booked today on state conspiracy and money laundering charges.
+Texas Congressman Tom DeLay (search) was booked today on state conspiracy and money laundering charges.
 DeLay will resigned his post as majority leader after his indictment posted $10,000 bail and will appear in court tomorrow for an arraignment hearing.
-A short time ago Sean spoke with one of DeLay's co-defendants, the former executive director for Texans for a Republican Majority, John Colyandro.
+A short time ago Sean spoke with one of DeLay's co-defendants, the former executive director for Texans for a Republican Majority (search), John Colyandro.

 SEAN HANNITY, CO-HOST: John, welcome to the program.
 Thanks for being with us.